payu-org/payu/docs/source/config.rst

    *Note:* ``unlimited`` *works without any issues, but explicit stacksize values may not be correctly communicated across raijin nodes.*

+``runspersub``
+   Define the maximum number of runs per PBS job submit.
+The default is 1.
+   The actual number of runs per PBS submit will be the minimum of ``runspersub`` and the total number of runs set with the ``-n`` command-line flag.

 ``repeat``
    Ignore any restart files and repeat the initial run upon resubmission.
 This is generally only used for testing purposes, such as bit reproducibility.